 In Part 6 of this series I identified what I thought were some weak points and areas for improvement in TWI Job Relations.
 Mainly my improvement ideas deal with making TWI JR more proactive and less reactive in terms of design and implementation.
 I fully realize we need both proactive and reactive tools in life however just having a reactive tool seems problematic to me on this particular topic.

 In order to make TWI JR more proactive a different worksheet and four step method would need to be developed.
 However something that would also helped and always bothered me about TWI JR was the lack of a matrix for management and visual control for the supervisor.
 The TWI JI Matrix when properly used surfaces problems of training needs or depth before they occur.
 I would like to see some type of similar matrix developed for TWI JR and a way to visually observe the status of working relationships in some simple fashion.
-Of course this matrix would need to managed carefully and confidentially, etc. Continue reading Improving TWI Part 7
+Of course this matrix would need to be managed carefully and confidentially, etc. Continue reading Improving TWI Part 7